blakedietz/blakedietz.me/content/blog/elixir-learnings-2020-week-6/index.md

 #### Elixir in action

 I'm a huge fan of looking at multiple sources to help solidify my foundtaional knowledge.
 I've heard good things about [this book][elixir-in-action].
+I've started reading chapter 5 to make sure I understand GenServer and OTP a little bit more.

 ### Modules